-Colombia has significant natural resources and its culture reflects the indigenous Indian, Spanish and African origins of its people.
+Colombia has significant natural resources, and its culture reflects the indigenous Indian, Spanish and African origins of its people.

 1525 - Spain begins conquest of Colombia.

-1829-30 - Gran Colombia is dissolved when Venezuela and Ecuador split off, leaving present-day Colombia and Panama a separate state known as Nueva Granada.
+1829-30 - Gran Colombia dissolved when Venezuela and Ecuador split off, leaving present-day Colombia and Panama a separate state known as Nueva Granada.

 1899-1902 - "The War of the Thousand Days": around 120,000 people die in civil war between Liberals and Conservatives.
 Panama becomes an independent state.